-- a. preliminary authority for U. T. Health Science Center San Antonio to transition the current entry-level Master of Occupational Therapy degree program to an entry-level Doctor of Occupational Therapy degree program; and - b. notification of the proposal to the Texas Higher Education Coordinating Board.
+- a. preliminary authority for The University of Texas Health Science Center at San Antonio to transition the current entry-level Master of Occupational Therapy degree program to an entry-level Doctor of Occupational Therapy degree program; and - b. notification of the proposal to the Texas Higher Education Coordinating Board.

-The School of Health Professions currently offers an entry-level Master of Occupational Therapy degree program and proposes to transition this program to an entry-level Doctor of Occupational Therapy.
+The School of Health Professions currently offers an entry-level Master of Occupational Therapy degree program and will transition this program to an entrylevel Doctor of Occupational Therapy.
 The Doctor of Occupational Therapy program will provide additional training in leadership, specialized interventions, outcomes research and evidence-based practice, and educational and teaching skills.